alchemyplatform/aa-sdk/site/packages/aa-ethers/account-signer/connect.md

 # connect

-`connect` is a method on `AccountSigner` that you can call to connect an `EthersProviderAdapter` to this signer.
-This lets the returned `AccountSigner` leverage the provider when signing messages, UserOperations, and transactions for a smart contract account using the owner account.
+`connect` is a method on `AccountSigner` that you can call to connect an `EthersProviderAdapter` to this Signer.
+This lets the returned `AccountSigner` leverage the provider when signing messages, UserOperations, and transactions for a smart account using the owner account.

 ## Usage